DIRACGrid/DIRACOS/docs/70_release.md

 cd DIRACOS
 ```

-No get all the PRs since the last tag.
+Now get all the PRs since the last tag.
 This has to be done using [this script](https://github.com/DIRACGrid/DIRACOS/blob/master/docs/Tools/GetReleaseNotes.py) in the DIRACOS repository by executing
 ```
    python ./docs/Tools/GetReleaseNotes.py --last
 ```